baxter100/uk-crypto-tax/README.md

 Fees associated when buying assets with native currency are accounted for in the cost basis.

+Note: cointracking may confuse which currency the fee was paid in and miscalculate the GBP value of the fee, so check your fee files to make sure you're not reporting any abnormally high fees.

 #### Ambiguities around strategies

 There are various ambiguities around specifics of how gain should be calculated and we highlight them here.
 If you have